Orbiting Carbon Observatory 2: Mission overview

+In 2025, the Trump administration requested NASA to formulate plans to terminate this mission.

 Column measurements

+OCO-2 is one of only two federal satellite missions that are designed specifically to monitor planet-warming greenhouse gases.

 Rather than directly measuring concentrations of carbon dioxide in the atmosphere, OCO-2 records how much of the sunlight reflected off the Earth is absorbed by CO2 molecules in an air column.
 OCO-2 makes measurements in three different spectral bands over four to eight different footprints of approximately 1.29 × 2.25 km each.
 About 24 soundings are collected per second while in sunlight and over 10% of these are sufficiently cloud free for further analysis.
 One spectral band is used for column measurements of oxygen (A-band 0.765 microns), and two are used for column measurements of carbon dioxide (weak band 1.61 microns, strong band 2.06 microns).

 In the retrieval algorithm measurements from the three bands are combined to yield column-averaged dry-air mole fractions of carbon dioxide.
 Because these are dry-air mole fractions, these measurements do not change with water content or surface pressure.
 Because the molecular oxygen content of the atmosphere (i.e. excluding the oxygen in water vapour) is well known to be 20.95%, oxygen is used as a measure of the total dry air column.
 To ensure these measurements are traceable to the World Meteorological Organization, OCO-2 measurements are carefully compared with measurements by the Total Carbon Column Observing Network (TCCON).